questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

   Here's how we built it and how it compares to ClickHouse, TimescaleDB, and InfluxDB.
 keywords:
-  - jdbc
-  - postgres
+  - clickhouse
-  - tcp
+  - influxdb
-  - kafka
+  - timescaledb
-  - garbage
+  - tsbs
-  - java
+  - benchmark
   - timeseries
   - database
 image: /img/blog/2021-05-05/banner.png